 As the water moves through the pipes of your home plumbing system, the minerals in that water can combine with heat.
 When this happens it leaves scale and buildup that can cause damage to anything the water gets inside.
 This includes the pipes, fixtures, and appliances in your home.

-This is where your San Antonio water softener comes in.
+This is where San Antonio water softeners come in.
 A water softener is designed to treat hard water.
 This is done by eliminating the minerals in the water through a process called ion-exchange.
 During this process, the mineral ions that create the hard water are trapped by resin and traded for sodium and potassium ions instead.